 There are currently approximately 400 Pendolino trains operating in 11 countries across Europe, including Italy, Portugal, Slovenia, Finland, Russia, the Czech Republic, UK, Switzerland, China, Germany and Romania.

 The first working prototype was developed and launched by Fiat Ferroviaria in 1969.
 Known as ETR Y 0160, it had an electrically powered tilting car body and was the first to be given the name Pendolino.
 The prototype was followed by the construction of two more units of electric multiple unit-ETR 401.

 The first unit was launched for public service in 1976 on the Rome-Ancona route operated by Italian State Railways.

 The second unit was delivered to Spanish rail operator Renfe to operate on its wide gauge.
-ETR 401 had four cars and could travel at 295km/h.
+ETR 401 had four cars and can travel at speeds of up to 295km/h.

 Fiat acquired patents for the tilting technology used in the UK's Advanced Passenger Train (APT) project in 1982.
-APT was an experimental project developed by British Rail which did not take off.
+APT was an unsuccessful experimental project developed by British Rail.

-ETR 460 maintains a low axle load of 14.5t/axle that allows the train to run at 35% more speed on curves compared to conventional trains.
-Further advanced versions of ETR 460 are the ETR 470 built for Cisalpino, an Italo-Swiss company and the ETR 480 for Trenitalia.
+ETR 460 maintains a low axle load of 14.5t/axle that allows the train to run 35% faster on curves compared to conventional trains.
+Further advanced versions of ETR 460 are the ETR 470 built for Italo-Swiss company Cisalpino and the ETR 480 for Trenitalia.

 After making several improvements, Alstom launched the new Pendolino ETR 600 and ETR 610 in 2006.
-The trains were developed for Trenitalia and Swiss Federal Railways.
+The trains were developed for Trenitalia and Swiss Federal Railways (SBB).
 Both these variants are more reliable than earlier versions as they have improved power traction units and high component and equipment redundancy.

 The ETR 610 is more advanced than ETR 600 as it supports the voltage and signalling system used by Switzerland and Germany.